-In accordance with the Jobs for Veterans Act of 2002 and the Veterans' Benefits, Health Care, and Information Technology Act of 2006, DLLR offers covered Veterans and eligible spouses "Priority of Service."
+In accordance with the Jobs for Veterans Act of 2002 and the Veterans' Benefits, Health Care, and Information Technology Act of 2006, DLLR offers covered Veterans and eligible spouses -Priority of Service."
 The purpose of Priority of Service is to give first consideration for program participation to covered Veterans and eligible spouses who also meet the eligibility criteria of a USDOL training, employment, or placement service in any workforce preparation program.
-A covered Veteran or an eligible spouse must receive access to services earlier in time than a non-covered person or, if resources or space is limited, the covered Veteran or eligible spouse must receive access to the service instead of, or before, the non-covered person.

-To receive Veterans Priority of Service for a specific program, a Veteran or eligible spouse must meet the statutory definition of a "covered person" and also must meet any other statutory eligibly requirement applicable to the program.
+To receive Veterans Priority of Service for a specific program, a Veteran or eligible spouse must meet the statutory definition of a -eovered person" and also must meet any other statutory eligibly requirement applicable to the program.
 Depending on the type of service or resource being provided, Priority of Service may mean:

-- Covered person gains access to services or resources earlier than the non-covered persons; - Covered person receives service or resources instead of a non-covered person when resources are limited.
+- A covered person gains access to services or resources earlier than the non-covered persons; - A covered person receives service or resources instead of a non-covered person when resources are limited; - A covered person is placed at the top of a waiting list for the formation of a training class.